nReus/ZZZ-McD-Collab-Files/readme.md

 These are the raw Unity cache files for the Zenless Zone Zero x McDonald's BFF Collab.

 All files have been downloaded and extracted by nReus and akaisdev.
-If you do end up using these specific files for mods or MMD, you should obviously credit MiHoYo, but I also ask you to credit me too.
+If you do end up using these specific files for mods or MMD, you should obviously credit MiHoYo, but I also ask you to credit us too.
 It was a headache to figure out how to grab these.

 ## HOW TO USE